Vishnuvardhan (director): Career

 After Vishnuvardhan returned from Mumbai, Gemini Color Labs that had produced The Terrorist offered him to remake the Telugu comedy film Allari in Tamil.
 Although he did not want his first film to be a remake, he accepted since he felt he shouldn't "ruin the chance".
-The film, titled Kurumbu, featuring Allari Naresh, who played the same role in the original, alongside Nikita Thukral and Diya, did not do well at the box office.
-His next film was Arinthum Ariyamalum, which was the first script he had written and was supposed to mark his directorial debut.
+The film, titled Kurumbu (2003), featuring Allari Naresh, who played the same role in the original, alongside Nikita Thukral and Diya, did not do well at the box office.
+His next film was Arinthum Ariyamalum (2005), which was the first script he had written and was supposed to mark his directorial debut.
 He said that no big hero wanted to star in it and nobody wanted to produce the film.
 After he had signed the principal cast, he decided to start his own production studio SJ Films with Malaysian radio jockey, Punnagai Poo Geetha, and produce the film on his own.
 Starring Prakash Raj, alongside then newcomers Arya, Navdeep and Samiksha, the film was better received than his first film, critically as well as commercially.
 Sify called it "a taut and fairly engrossing entertainer" and the film was termed a "super hit" having collected twice its cost at the box office.

-Geetha and Vishnu then collaborated once more in the critically acclaimed Pattiyal which also proved to be successful.
+Geetha and Vishnu then collaborated once more in the critically acclaimed Pattiyal (2006) which also proved to be successful.
 The film, which starred Arya, Bharath, Pooja and Padmapriya, was recognised for its outstanding music by Yuvan Shankar Raja.
 Vishnu was praised for handling a serious subject while retaining the entertainment factor in the film.
 Sify stated that Vishnuvardhan "rewrote the rules of Tamil commercial cinema", and went on to compare him with director Mani Ratnam.
 In an interview, Vishnu stated that he had interacted with real gangsters and studied their lifestyle.
-Vishnuvardhan's next film Billa, a remake of the yesteryear classic, starring Ajith Kumar, Nayanthara and Namitha, was a big blockbuster.
-His Sarvam starring Arya and Trisha which received mixed reviews did averagely at the box office whereas his next debut film in Telugu, Panjaa, was one of the most stylish films of Pawan Kalyan.
-Vishnuvardhan's next directorial, Arrambam starring Ajith Kumar, Nayanthara and Arya was a huge success.
+Vishnuvardhan's next film Billa (2007), a remake of the yesteryear classic, starring Ajith Kumar, Nayanthara and Namitha, was a big blockbuster.
+His Sarvam (2009) starring Arya and Trisha which received mixed reviews did averagely at the box office whereas his next debut film in Telugu, Panjaa (2011), was one of the most stylish films of Pawan Kalyan.
+Vishnuvardhan's next directorial, Arrambam (2013) starring Ajith Kumar, Nayanthara and Arya was a huge success.
+In 2015, Yatchan brings together Arya and director Vishnuvardhan for the fifth time and is said to be a gangster film with a powerful message.
+Vishnuvardhan's brother Kreshna is acting in his direction for the first time in his career and the actor is also teaming up with Arya for the first time.
+In 2019, he produced the web series Fingertip where Akshara Haasan was seen playing the female lead.
+He directed a Hindi film Shershaah (2021) is based on the life of the late Captain Vikram Batra and features Sidharth Malhotra in the titular role.
+Vishnuvardhan says that he is overwhelmed by the positive response to his maiden Hindi film Shershaah though he expected it to do well.